jackoalan/PSPL/Platforms/GX/README.md

 It does so via a specialised PSPL **Toolchain Platform Extension**.
 This extension receives an instance of a *PSPL Intermediate Representation* structure that orchestrates GX calls.
-The `libogc` code has been adapted to dump *write-gather-pipe-writes* directly into a static append-buffer that's embedded in the PSPL.
+The `libogc` code has been adapted to dump *write-gather-pipe-writes* directly into a static append-buffer.

 The offline GX API is used to express *vertex lighting channel colors* and *multi-texturing (TEV) states*.
 The resulting bytecode sequence is packaged